Hadeweka/SDL-Crystal-Bindings/README.md

 Then, use `require "sdl-crystal-bindings"`.

+Regular SDL functions, structs, enums, unions and constants are accessible using the `LibSDL` namespace, while preprocessor macro functions are accessible using the `LibSDLMacro` module.
+This separation is due to the fact that no functions can be added to the Crystal `lib` modules, which do not already exist in C. Since these are simple macro expressions, they have no real analogon and thus need to be implemented separately.

+Note that also the syntax differs from regular SDL in many aspects and is more oriented to Crystal (for example, functions are in snake_case, while structs are in CamelCase).

 ## Generating new bindings

 To update the bindings, you need to have Ruby, gcc and clang installed on your system (ideally Linux or might not work).